tiagossa1/tiagossa1/README.md

 ---

-My name is Tiago Sá, and I work as a software developer.
-You can contact me through [LinkedIn](https://www.linkedin.com/in/tiagossa/)!
+My name is Tiago Sá, and I work as a software developer!

 ### 🍿 Hobbies

 ---

-When I'm not coding, I'm learning or improving other skills, one of which is music.
-I love discovering new chord progressions and layering them with a bouncy drum kit!
+When I'm not coding, I'm learning or improving other skills, including music.
+I love discovering and layering new chord progressions with a bouncy drum kit!
 It's an incredibly relaxing and enjoyable hobby!
 Aside from that, I'm a huge fan of Marvel and thriller/horror films.

 ### 🔧 Technologies & Tools